OPahunang/stock-analysis/README.md

 ## Overview of Project:

 The purpose of this analysis is to analyse a dataset of the entire stock market over the last few years.
-Presented a summarized comparison of ticker with totally daily volume and corresponding return.
+Presented a summarized comparison of ticker with total daily volume and corresponding return.

 There are 2 scripts developed thru VBA -  run all stocks analysis original script and run all stocks analysis refactored script.
 Although the original code works well for a dozen of stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.
 So, a refactored script was developed.

-On the excel spreadsheet,  provided 3 buttons option  to click,
+On the excel spreadsheet,  provided 3 button options  to click,

     -	Run All Stock Analysis – Original Script
     -	Run All Stocks Analysis – Refactored Script